Steinway Tunnel: The Belmont era

 In 1900, the Interborough Rapid Transit Company (IRT), headed by August Belmont Jr., was awarded the contract for construction and operation of the city's subway line and a few years later the IRT engineered a takeover of Manhattan's elevated railways, thus gaining a monopoly on the city's rapid transit services.
 In February 1902, the IRT bought the New York & Long Island Railroad and tram operators New York and Queens County Railway for a similar monopoly in Queens.

 The IRT prepared surveys and plans from scratch.
 For the proposed tram service under the East River, the plans for the tunnel were modified for dedicated tram operation.
 The tunnel's trackbed was raised, the gradient increased, and the route shortened.
 The tunnel was to turn at a loop at the corner of 42nd Street and Park Avenue in Manhattan and go as far as Vernon Boulevard in Queens.
-There, the tram of the New York and Queens County Railway was to be connected via a ramp.
+There, a ramp was to connect to the New York and Queens County Railway.
 These three underground stations were Lexington Avenue in Manhattan and Jackson Avenue and Van Alst Avenue in Queens.
 The total cost amounted to $8 million.
 The city objected to the tunnel project multiple times and after several disasters nearly stopped it.

 The westernmost of the four shafts for the tunnel was in Manhattan and was numbered #1, while the easternmost shaft, in Queens, was numbered #4.
 Construction began on July 14, 1905, when shaft #4 was sunk; shaft #2 on the opposite shore was sunk by September 1.
 Shaft #3 was sunk in the Man-O-War Reef, a granite outcrop in the East River that was expanded and renamed Belmont Island.
 Four workers were killed in a 1906 shaft accident under Belmont Island.
 The tunnel was holed through on May 16, 1907, and was completed in September of that year, after 26 months of construction.
 Buildings for the tunnel's construction had been erected on Belmont Island; these stayed up until at least 1918.